Simplifying small area estimation with rFIA: a demonstration of tools and techniques: Methods

-We next fit a spatial Fay-Herriot model to the direct estimates of population means, using the sae R package \citep{molina2015sae}.
-Let $\bar{Y}_d$ denote the population mean of county $d$ obtained via the direct, post-stratified estimators from rFIA, and $\mathrm{v}( \bar{Y}_{d} )$ the associated variance of $\bar{Y}_d$.
-The spatial Fay-Herriot model for county $d$ in $1,2, \ldots, D$, where $D$ is the number of counties, is then defined as \begin{linenomath*} \end{linenomath*} where $Z$ denotes the true, but unobserved value of the population mean in county $d$, and $\epsilon_{d}$ is a normally distributed error term with zero mean and variance $\mathrm{v}( \bar{Y}_{d} )$.
-Here, $\mathbf{x}_d$ is a vector comprising an intercept and two climate predictors for county $d$, and $\boldsymbol{\beta}$ is a vector of associated regression coefficients.
+Let $\bar{Y}_d$ denote the estimated population mean of county $d$ obtained via the post-stratified estimators from rFIA, and $\mathrm{v}( \bar{Y}_{d} )$ the estimated variance of $\bar{Y}_d$.
+Importantly, the estimators of $\bar{Y}_d$ and $\mathrm{v}( \bar{Y}_{d} )$ are derived under a design-based framework, and hence can be assumed unbiased for large samples (an assumption that is potentially violated for domains with few observations).
+The spatial Fay-Herriot model for county $d$ in $1,2, \ldots, D$, where $D$ is the number of counties ($D=3107$), is then defined as \begin{linenomath*} \end{linenomath*} where $Z_d$ denotes the true, but unobserved value of the population mean in county $d$, and $\epsilon_{d}$ is a normally distributed error term with zero mean and variance $\mathrm{v}( \bar{Y}_{d} )$.
+Eq \ref{model1a} represents post-stratified estimates of county-level population means from rFIA as imperfect observations of true (unobserved) county-level population means.
+In other words, we represent the post-stratified estimate for domain $d$ as being drawn from a normal distribution with mean $Z_{d}$ (unobserved, and to be estimated) and variance $\mathrm{v}( \bar{Y}_{d} )$ (estimated directly from FIA data, assumed to be known).

+In Eq \ref{model1b}, $\mathbf{x}_d$ is a vector of length three comprising an intercept and two climate predictors for county $d$, and $\boldsymbol{\beta}$ is an associated vector of regression coefficients.
 Climate predictors include mean annual temperature and precipitation, and were obtained from the long-term (30-year) climate normals hosted in the PRISM climate dataset \citep{prism}.
-Climate normals were distributed on a 800$\mathrm{m}^2$ grid spanning the CONUS, and we took an average of grid cells within each county to produce area-level climate predictors.
-The collection of county random effects $\mathbf{v} = (v_1, v_2, \ldots, v_D)^\top$ is assumed to follow a first order simultaneous autoregressive (SAR1) process \begin{linenomath*}
+Climate normals were distributed on a 800$\mathrm{m}^2$ grid spanning the CONUS, and we took an average of grid cells within each county to produce domain-level climate predictors.
+The collection of county random effects $\mathbf{v} = (v_1, v_2, \ldots, v_D)^\top$ is assumed to follow a first order simultaneous autoregressive (SAR) process \begin{linenomath*}

-\end{linenomath*} where $\rho_{1}$ is the autocorrelation parameter defined on the range (-1, 1), and each element of the vector $\boldsymbol{\tau}$ is a normally distributed error term with mean zero and variance $\sigma_{1}^2$.
+\end{linenomath*} where $\rho$ is the autocorrelation parameter defined on the range (-1, 1), and each element of the vector $\boldsymbol{\tau}$ is a normally distributed error term with mean zero and variance $\sigma_v^2$.
 Finally, $\mathbf{W}$ is a $D \times D$ row-standardized county proximity matrix.
+In words, Eqs \ref{model1b}-\ref{model1c} represent the true county-level population means ($Z_{d}$, unobserved) as a linear function of our climate predictors and a first-order spatial process which accounts for all variation in $Z_{d}$ unexplained by $\mathbf{x}_{d}^\top \boldsymbol{\beta}$ (i.e., linear relationship between population means and climate variables).